in-sympathy/hotWaterMonitor/README.md

-# Nano Matter – HeatPipeTemp (DS18B20-only) with Battery Monitor
+# HeatPipeTemp - a centralised hot water supply monitor

 A compact Matter/Thread temperature accessory for **Arduino Nano Matter (MGM240S)** using a **DS18B20** sensor and **analog battery monitoring**.
 Designed to be battery-friendly while keeping HomeKit responsive.